The Jewel Heist That Wasn't There — An EW true crime story

 There are no articles or TV reports with photos of police at the hotel.
 No quotes from investigators or witnesses.
 No descriptions of suspects or the purloined gems.
 Nothing.

-Even the Carlton owners, InterContinental Hotels Group, tell EW they can’t find a record that it happened.
-Did it?
+Even the Carlton owners, InterContinental Hotels Group, tell EW they can't find a record that it happened.
+Apparently, it never did.